ravithemore/Chit-Chat-p2p-app-using-Holepunch/README.md

 const dht = new DHT(new Stream(true, ws))
 ```

-Now we are using dht2-relay.leet.ar as a relay, which is not P2P, (this is a limitation from browsers.)
+Currently, due to limitations imposed by web browsers, we are utilizing "dht2-relay.leet.ar" as a relay, which is not a peer-to-peer (P2P) solution.

-- 2. Create Hyperswarm
+- Creating Hyperswarm

 ```
 import Hyperswarm from 'hyperswarm'

-// DHT ...

-const swarm = new Hyperswarm({ dht }) // you pass it as an option
+const swarm = new Hyperswarm({ dht }) // here we are passing dht as an option.
 ```

-- 3. Handling method Swarm connection
+- We are managing the Swarm connection method.

 ```
 swarm.on('connection', function (socket, info) {